vmt/udis86/docs/manual/libudis86.rst

 Setup Input
 -----------

+libudis86 provides three ways in which you can input binary data: as a fixed sized memory buffer, a standard library FILE object, or as a callback function.
+By default, a :type:`ud_t` object is initialized to read input from :code:`STDIN`.

 .. c:function:: void ud_set_input_buffer(ud_t*, unsigned char* buffer, size_t size)

-    Sets the input source for the library to a buffer of fixed size.
+    Sets the input source for the library to a `buffer` of `size` bytes.

 .. c:function:: void ud_set_input_file(ud_t*, FILE* filep)

-    This function sets the input source to a file pointed to by a given standard library :code:`FILE` pointer.
-Note that libudis86 does not perform any checks, and assumes that the file pointer to be properly initialized and the file opened for reading.
+    Sets the input source to a file pointed to by a given standard library :code:`FILE` pointer.
+Note that libudis86 does not perform any checks, and assumes that the file pointer is properly initialized and open for reading.

-.. c:function:: void ud_set_input_hook(ud_t* ud_obj, int (*hook)())
+.. c:function:: void ud_set_input_hook(ud_t* ud_obj, int (*hook)(ud_t *ud_obj))

-    This function sets the input source for the library.
-To retrieve each byte in the stream, libudis86 calls back the function pointed to by hook.
-    The hook function, defined by the client, must return a single byte of input each time it is called.
-To signal end-of-input, it must return the constant - :code:`UD_EOI`.
+    Sets a pointer to a function, to callback for input.
+The callback is invoked each time libudis86 needs the next byte in the input stream.
+To single end-of-input, this callback must return the constant :code:`UD_EOI`.

+    .. seealso:: :func:`ud_set_user_opaque_data`, :func:`ud_set_user_opaque_data`

 .. c:function:: void ud_input_skip(ud_t*, size_t n);

-    Skips n number of bytes in the input stream
+    Skips ahead `n` number of bytes in the input stream.

+At the end of input, udis86 stops disassembly.
+If you want to restart or reset the source of input, you must again invoke one of the above functions.

+Sometimes you may want to associate custom data with a udis86 object, that you can use with the input callback function, or even in different parts of your own project as you pass the object around.
+You can use the following two functions to achieve this.

 .. c:function:: void ud_set_user_opaque_data(ud_t* ud_obj, void* opaque)